Deep Submodular Peripteral Networks: Peripteral Loss

-On the other hand, a ratio alone is not a good objective to maximize, one big reason being that small changes in the denominator can have disproportionately large effects on the value of the ratio, which can amplify noise and lead to erratic optimization behavior, not to mention $\learnerd/0$ issues\footnote{In the sequel, we use $\oracled$ and $\learnerd$ where the $E,M$ pair is implicit.} which we address further below.
-Ideally, we could find a hinge-like loss that will penalize small ratios and reward large ratios.
+On the other hand, a ratio alone is not a good objective to maximize, one big reason being that small changes in the denominator can have disproportionately large effects on the value of the ratio, which can amplify noise and lead to erratic optimization behavior.\footnote{In the sequel, we use $\oracled$ and $\learnerd$ where the $E,M$ pair is implicit.} Ideally, we could find a hinge-like loss that will penalize small ratios and reward large ratios.
 Consider the following:

 Here, if $\oracled$ is (very) positive, then $\learnerd$ must also be (very) positive to produce a small loss.
-If $\oracled$ is (very) negative then so also must $\learnerd$ be to produce a small loss.
-The absolute value of $\oracled$ determines how non-smooth the loss is so we include an outer pre-multiplication by $|\oracled|$ to ensure the slope of the loss, as a function of $\learnerd$, asymptotes to negative one (or one when $\oracled$ is negative) in the penalty region, analogous to hinge loss, and thus produces numerically stable gradients.
+If $\oracled$ is (very) negative then $\learnerd$ also must be small to produce a small loss.
+The absolute value of $\oracled$ determines how non-smooth the ratio is so we include an outer pre-multiplication by $|\oracled|$ to ensure the slope of the loss, as a function of $\learnerd$, asymptotes to negative one (or one when $\oracled$ is negative) in the penalty region, analogous to hinge loss, and thus produces numerically stable gradients.
 Also analogous to hinge, we add an extra ``1'' within the $\exp()$ function as a form of margin confidence, analogous to hinge loss that, as with SVMs, expresses a distance between the decision boundary and the support vectors.
-Plots of $\mathcal L_\oracled(\learnerd)$ are shown in Fig.~\ref{fig:plot_peripteral_loss} in Appendix~\ref{sec:appendix_peripteral_loss_discussion} which also discusses the smoothness of $\mathcal L_\oracled(\learnerd)$ via its gradients.
+Plots of $\mathcal L_\oracled(\learnerd)$ are shown in Fig.~\ref{fig:plot_peripteral_loss} in Appendix~\ref{sec:appendix_peripteral_loss_discussion} --- this appendix also discusses the smoothness of $\mathcal L_\oracled(\learnerd)$ via its gradients, describes a few additional useful hyperparameters, and provides a numerically stable solution to the case when $\Delta = 0$ (thereby solving any $\learnerd/0$ issues).

-Having established the ``mother'' loss $\mathcal L_\oracled(\learnerd)$ we augment it with additional hyperparameters in way that produces smoother and more stable and convergent optimization.
-Firstly, rather than a requiring a margin of one, we introduce a hyperparameter $\tau$ to express this margin whose default value is $\tau = 1$.
-Second, since the units of the oracle target might be different than the units of the learner, we introduce a unit adjustment parameter $\kappa$ that scales $\oracled$.
-We also introduce an anti-smoothness parameter $\beta > 0$ (smaller $\beta$ means smoother loss) to further optionally smooth the transition between the linearly increasing loss region and the zero-loss region of $\learnerd$.
-Lastly, if $\oracled$ gets small, to avoid finite-precision numerical problems, we add a small signed value $\epsilon\sgn(\oracled)$ for $\varepsilon \geq 0$ which slightly pushes the denominator away from zero depending on the sign of $\oracled$.
-This yields $\mathcal L_{\oracled;\beta,\tau,\kappa,\varepsilon}(\learnerd)$ which is defined as: